burlicconi/SuperKamp/README.md

 	3. Installing already defined requirements in new virtual environment:

 		pip install -r requirements.txt

+	4. Installing new libraries(Make sure superkame virtual environment is activated!):

+	   pip install json

-	4. Saving requirements in requirements.txt(If new libraries have been installed):
+	5. Saving requirements in requirements.txt(If new libraries have been installed):

 		pip freeze > requirements.txt

 When virtualenvironment is activated terminal looks like:
 ```bash
 (superkamp)shomy4@shomy4-Compaq-CQ58-Notebook-PC:~/workspace/SuperKamp$
 ```
 Whenever requirements.txt is changed it must be commited to the repository.

+**Make sure you are using correct interpreter inside eclipse for this project and that appropriate lib folder is included!**

 ###Print statements